 We’ve all been there.
 Everything is going great, and then the unexpected suddenly happens.
 When dental emergencies occur, it can lead to chaos.
 Having a plan in place is an excellent way to alleviate some of the stress and worry associated with dental trauma.
-If you are searching for an emergency dentist in Lone Tree, look no further than Metropolitan Dental Care.
+If you are searching for an emergency dentist in Denver, look no further than Metropolitan Dental Care.
 In fact, why don’t you add our office phone number to your contact book right now?
 Call 303-534-2626 anytime you have a dental emergency, and our staff will help you restore your smile, so you get back to enjoying life.

 Defining a Dental Emergency